-All applicants (domestic and international) must meet the same criteria and apply through the Ontario Rehabilitation Science Programs (ORPAS).
+All applicants (domestic and international) must meet the same criteria and apply through the Ontario Rehabilitation Science Programs Application Service (ORPAS).
 Incomplete files will not be reviewed.

-The application portal for admission in September 2021 will open on October 15th, 2020 and close on January 8th, 2021.
+The application portal for admission in September 2022 will open in October 2021 and close in January 2022.
 Late applications will not be accepted.

 The admissions process and requirements undergoes annual review and is subject to change.
 The School of Rehabilitation Science reserves the right to change the admission process and requirements at any time without notice.
 Every effort will be made to inform prospective applicants of any changes in a timely manner.

 Applicants must achieve a four-year baccalaureate degree (120 units/credits), and must have a minimum average of B+ or 3.3/4.0 or 9/12, calculated over the last 60 units of their university course work.
+The degree can be in any university discipline; none are favoured.
 Applicants may apply in the 4th year of their degree.